DevShimi92/Cantiniere-website/README.md

 ## Description

-Cantiniere_Website is, as its name suggests, a website.
+Cantiniere_Website is, as its name suggests, a website but it is also a mobile application (a hybrid application to put it simply).
 Created as part of a school project, this site is hosted on [Heroku](https://cantiniere-website.herokuapp.com/).
 This one uses the api from the same project ( See the [git](https://github.com/DevShimi92/Cantiniere-API) for more info ).

 This project is creard with Angular 11 and NativeScript 7.